gowthamshankar99/tanzu_tap_snow_integration/README.md

 ## Test the Integration

- * Submit the workload pointing to the label selector of the new custom supply chain referencing the snow integration
+ * Submit the workload pointing to the label selector of the new custom supply chain referencing the snow integration.
+Link on how to submit your first workload is [here](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-getting-started-deploy-first-app.html).

  * Access the tap-gui to see if the step is waiting for the snow approval